Project Details - Ended

 - Medical Condition:

 - Type of Care:

 - Health Care Theme:

 The use of clinical decision support (CDS) to generate immunization reminders to providers reduces these missed opportunities.
-One limitation of these reminders is that they generally depend on data in the electronic health record (EHR), which can be incomplete, leading to inaccurate reminders.
+One limitation of these reminders is that they depend on data in the electronic health record (EHR), which if incomplete leads to inaccurate reminders.
 Another challenge is that pediatric and adolescent immunization schedules are complex, and many EHRs may not have or maintain comprehensive immunization decision rules.
-Finally, most immunization CDS systems do not take into account an individual child’s medical conditions.
+Finally, most immunization CDS do not take into account an individual child’s medical conditions.